The GKM correspondence in dimension 6: Introduction

-where the left hand side is up to equivariant homeomorphism and the right hand side is up to graph isomorphisms preserving the labels.
 We stress again that the injectivity of this correspondence is a low-dimensional phenomenon, by the main result of \cite{GKZrigid}.
 The fact that the left hand side is up to equivariant homeomorphism as opposed to equivariant diffeomorphism is due to the fact that, on the regular stratum, $T^2$-compatible smooth structures correspond to smooth structures on the orbit space.
 Hence rigidity up to equivariant diffeomorphism is connected to uniqueness of smooth structures in dimension $4$ (cf.\ Remark \ref{rem:smoothuniqueness}).

 Roughly speaking, the proofs of both our realization and rigidity result make use of an equivariant handle decomposition that starts with a thickening of the one-skeleton.
-We would like to emphasize that the rigidity part of the statement, i.e., the first sentence of (ii), can also be proven using the results of \cite{Ayzenberg}, as outlined in the beginning of Section \ref{sec:rigidity} below.
+We would like to emphasize that in case all isotropy groups are connected, the rigidity part of the statement, i.e., the first sentence of (ii), can also be proven using the results of \cite{Ayzenberg}, as outlined in the beginning of Section \ref{sec:rigidity} below.

 As an immediate consequence of the above correspondence we answer the open question whether Tolman's and Woodward's examples mentioned above are equivariantly homeomorphic, see Corollary \ref{cor:tolwood}: \begin{cor} Tolman's and Woodward's examples are equivariantly homeomorphic to Eschen\-burg's twisted flag manifold. \end{cor}